 - The right to data portability.
 You have the right to request that we transfer your data to another controller.
 This right does not apply where we have a legal obligation or legitimate interest for processing, as set out in the notice above.

 - The right to request restriction of processing of your personal data.
 This enables you to ask us to suspend the processing of your personal data: (a) if you want us to establish the data’s accuracy; (b) where our use of the data is unlawful but you do not want us to erase it; (c) where you need us to hold the data even if we no longer require it as you need it to establish, exercise or defend legal claims; or (d) you have objected to our use of your data but we need to verify whether we have overriding legitimate grounds to use it.

 - The right to withdraw consent at any time where we are relying on consent to process your personal data.

-To exercise your rights please do so by writing to:
+To exercise your rights by email please send your request to:

 At National Grid we aim to ensure all information collected about you is done so fairly and lawfully, whilst implementing robust measures to keep your information secure.
 If you are not satisfied with the information provided in this notice, please contact us in the first instance so we can resolve your queries or provide you with any additional information required.

 Alternatively it is your right to contact your local Data Protection Authority and lodge a complaint.
 In the UK the lead Data Protection Authority is the Information Commissioner.
 For more information please visit the Information Commissioner’s office at www.ico.org.uk/concerns or call them on 0303 123 1113.

 Effective date of this Privacy Notice: 2nd December 2022